 Located in state-of-the-art laboratories in the Dorothy Hodgkin Building, Bristol Renal seeks to improve the management, treatment and prevention of renal disease through understanding the molecular basis of glomerular and tubular disorders and investigating the links between renal disease and cardiovascular disease.
 The group’s laboratory research focuses on cellular and molecular biology of glomerular and tubular cells in culture, seeking to understand kidney function in terms of basic biochemistry and physiology, and the effects of disease states.
 We are taking basic science advances into advanced models of disease, with the ultimate aim of testing new and highly targeted therapies in patients with kidney disease.
 Clinical research is correspondingly directed towards study and treatment of kidney disease.

-- The Pleural Disease Team undertakes clinical trials work relating to the pleura, which are particularly susceptible to diseases such as cancer and infection.
+- The Pleural Disease Team, based at Southmead Hospital, undertakes clinical trials work relating to the pleura, which are particularly susceptible to diseases such as cancer and infection.
 Pleural fluid or air can cause debilitating symptoms to patients, so the team focuses on large-scale, practical clinical trials to improve management, overall outcomes and patient experiences.
 The team’s work is also expanding towards looking at the role of biomarkers and inflammatory markers in pleural diseases.

 The majority of our postgraduate students develop into highly productive researchers publishing in leading peer-reviewed journals.
 Most go on to postdoctoral research in academia and industry, both in the UK and overseas.

 Professor Gianni Angelini, (BHF Professor of Cardiac Surgery and Director), Beating heart surgery and arterial re-vascularisation; clinical and echocardiographic evaluation of heart valve prosthesis; myocardial protection; normothermic cardio pulmonary bypass; saphenous vein bypass graft failure.